rudyer/flutter_device_identifier/README.md

 # flutter_device_identifier

+THIS IS THE VERSION OF https://pub.dev/packages/android_multiple_identifier WITH NULL SAFETY.
+Thanks @ahguerra93 for the contribution.

 Exclusive for Android
 A plugin that provides multiple Android unique identifiers for you to choose the one that best applies to your needs.
 This plugin is aimed for projects that need to a unique identifier for Android devices and need multiple options to test in their applications: